-The Underlying PIMCO Funds and the PIMCO Global Core Asset Allocation Fund may also invest in other commodity-linked derivative instruments, including swap agreements, commodity options, futures and options on futures.
-The value of a commodity-linked derivative investment generally is based upon the price movements of a physical commodity (such as energy, mineral, or agricultural products), a commodity futures contract, a subset of commodities, a subset of commodities futures contracts or commodity index, or other economic variable based upon changes in the value of commodities or the commodities markets.

-Options transactions may be effected on exchanges or in the OTC market.
-When OTC options are purchased, each Underlying PIMCO Fund's and the PIMCO Global Core Asset Allocation Fund's portfolio bears the risk that the counterparty that wrote the option will be unable or unwilling to perform its obligations under the option contract.
-Options may also be illiquid and, in such cases, the Underlying PIMCO Funds and the PIMCO Global Core Asset Allocation Fund may have difficulty closing out their respective positions.
+A Fund may also invest in other commodity-linked derivative instruments, including swap agreements, commodity options, futures and options on futures.
+The value of a commodity-linkedderivative investment generally is based upon the price movements of a physical commodity (such as energy, mineral, or agricultural products), a commodity futures contract, a subset of commodities, a subset of commodities futures contracts or commodity index, or other economic variable based upon changes in the value of commodities or the commodities markets.
+Options transactions may be effected on securities or in the OTC market.
+When OTC options are purchased, the Fund's portfolio bears the risk that the counterparty that wrote the option will be unable or unwilling to perform its obligations under the option contract.
+Options may also be illiquid and, in such cases, the Fund may have difficulty closing out its position.
 OTC options also may include options on baskets of specific securities.

-Many swap transactions are privately negotiated agreements between a Fund and a counterparty to exchange or swap investment cash flows or assets at specified intervals in the future.
+Many swap transactions are privately negotiated agreements between the Fund and a counterparty to exchange or swap investment cash flows or assets at specified intervals in the future.
 The obligations may extend beyond one year.
 There is often no central exchange for swap transactions and therefore they can be less liquid investments than exchange-traded instruments.
 The Dodd-Frank Act and related regulatory developments require the clearing and exchange-trading of certain standardized OTC derivative instruments that the CFTC and SEC have defined as "swaps."
 The CFTC has implemented mandatory exchange-trading and clearing requirements under the Dodd-Frank Act and the CFTC continues to approve contracts for central clearing.
 Uncleared swaps are subject to margin requirements that are being implemented on a phased-in basis.
-The investment adviser will continue to monitor these developments, particularly to the extent regulatory changes affect a Fund's ability to enter into swap agreements.
+The investment adviser will continue to monitor these developments. particularly to the extent regulatory changes affect the Fund's ability to enter into swap agreements.